pshaddel/efforless-express/README.md

 app.listen(2000);
 ```

-Now `effortless-express` is looking into your `src`(right now you cannot change this folder name) folder and in order to create a route you have two options:
+Now `effortless-express` is looking into your `src`(right now you cannot change this folder name) folder and in order to create a route you have a few options:
 ####1. create a `route.js` file and export http methods:
 For example if I create a folder named `users` and I create a file named `route.js`
 my route will be this : `myBaseURL:myPort/users`